Tecashe/cashy/README.md

 ## Support

-For support, email support@instaflow.app or join our Discord community.
+For support, email support@yazzil.app or join our Discord community.

 ## Roadmap